Skip to content

 Kyla Rae Genuine Earthworks

-You might have a client who hasn’t paid an overdue invoice or is regularly late sending payment.
+You might have a client who hasn’t paid an overdue invoice or is regularly late sending payments.

-Many times, they’ll say it’s coming or avoid the subject when you remind them.
-But they’re still expecting regular service, and that just isn’t reasonable.
+They’ll often say it’s coming or avoid the subject when you remind them.
+But they’re still expecting regular service, which isn’t reasonable.

 If it’s been a few months since your service, you’ve sent reminders, and they still haven’t paid the invoice, it’s time to part ways and focus on more profitable paying clients.